 Fortify Your Fireplace

 The fall and winter months are where your fireplaces become functional and not just added decor.
-Most likely, you haven’t used your fireplace for months, and it’s a good idea to make sure that everything is safe and working well.
+Most likely, you haven’t used your fireplace for months, and it’s a good idea to make sure that everything is safe and working well while checking home maintenance.
 Check your fireplace and chimney for any damage to avoid permanent harm to your fireplace.
 Make sure to also clean out your wood-burning fireplace so there isn’t an excess of ash and charcoal, a potential danger and mess to your home.

 Prep Your Plumbing

-The first freeze can wreak havoc on your home if you’re not properly prepared.
+The first freeze can wreak havoc on your home if you’re not properly prepared and up to date with home maintenance.
 Avoid any leaks or damage from a freeze by prepping the pipes in your home.
 As we move into fall and winter, go ahead and put away those outdoor hoses and sprinklers.
-To avoid any busted or broken pipes, drain your outdoor pipes of any excess water and shut off all valves and faucets.
+To avoid any busted or broken pipes, drain your outdoor pipes and shut off valves and faucets.
 Complete these tasks early on to help protect your home from any costly leaking and water damage down the road.

 Prepare for Pests

-Just as critters are looking to get into your home during the hot months of summer, they are looking to seek shelter from the cold weather during the winter.
+Critter are looking to seek shelter from the cold weather during the winter, similarly to seeking cold during the summer.
 Protect your home from pests by scanning around your home and property for any holes or cracks.
 You can easily seal small holes or cracks yourself with spray foam.
-If you’re looking for a more heavy-duty strategy to keep critters out of your home, you may want to consult with an exterminator.
+For more heavy duty critter control, consult with an exterminator.

 Cross these home maintenance tasks off your to-do list this season, and you’ll be well on your way to a warm and comfortable winter.